 Troy is SITE’s lead for pilings and foundations.
 SITE offers the procurement, equipment, and manpower to deliver pilings and foundations as stand-alone services or part of multi-phase projects in any sector.
 Troy ensures that SITE’s services stand apart for quality and, where required, integrate easily into project timelines and desired outcomes.

 Jason is SITE’s lead for infrastructure.
 SITE’s infrastructure capabilities and experience are extensive and run across all sectors.
 Jason is responsible for overseeing all aspects of SITE’s infrastructure work and, regardless of the region, ensuring that it stands apart for quality and meet the client’s overall project outcomes.

 Russ Dixon Operations Manager, Access and Environmental

 Russ is an operational lead for SITE.
 He is the primary point of contact for SITE’s clearing, access, and environmental solutions, and shares accountability for leading operations across Western Canada.

 Albert leads the equipment division ensuring that all equipment is maintained to high standards and meeting all safety requirements.
 Equipment is dispatched across the four Western provinces with Albert guaranteeing the most cost effective and on-time delivery.

 SITE employees are always expected to conduct themselves in a professional and ethical manner.
-Our employee hotline policy provides employees with a means to report any breaches of law, ethics, behavior, policies, or any other abuses in a confidential and anonymous format.
+Our hotline policy provides employees or bystanders with a means to report any breaches of law, ethics, behavior, policies, or any other abuses in a confidential and anonymous format.